THE FEDERAL PARTY

-The FPÖ - the full name of which is the "Freiheitliche Partei Österreichs (FPÖ) - Die Freiheitlichen" - is composed of the federal party as well as nine provincial parties, each with its own legal personality.
-The federal party is basically responsible for political work and organisational coordination throughout the country.
-Its seat is in Vienna.
+The full name of the FPÖ is the “Freiheitliche Partei Österreichs (FPÖ) – Die Freiheitlichen” (The Freedom Party of Austria (FPÖ) – the Freiheitlichen).
+The FPÖ is made up of the federal party and nine provincial parties, each of which has its own legal personality.
+The federal party has overall responsibility for political work and for organisational co-ordination throughout the whole of Austria.
+Its headquarters are in Vienna.

-Another important component of the federal party is the General Secretariat, a "political mouthpiece" of the party, responsible for strategic planning and media relations.
-For its part, the Federal Headquarters (Bundesgeschäftsstelle) is the nationwide centre responsible for organisation and administration.
+Of crucial importance for the federal party is also the general secretariat, the “political mouthpiece” of the party, which is charged with strategic planning and media relations.
+For its part, the federal party office serves as the FPÖ’s Austria-wide head office and is responsible for organisation and administration.

 The federal party receives further assistance from its auxiliary organisations, as well as from organisations that are well-disposed towards it.
 The auxiliary organisations are legally independent associations entitled to seats and voting rights in the federal party executive.
 Organisations that are merely well-disposed to the FPÖ engage in close political co-operation with the party on the basis of shared values.
 They do not, however, have the right to vote in party bodies.